Khojaly massacre: Warnings, ultimatum and provision of a humanitarian corridor

-The assault
+Assault

 On 25–26 February 1992, Armenian forces went on the offensive, forcing almost the entire Azerbaijani population of the enclave to flee, and committing what HRW describes as "unconscionable acts of violence against civilians" as they fled.
 According to HRW, the tragedy struck when "a large column of residents, accompanied by a few dozen retreating fighters, fled the city as it fell to Armenian forces.
 It is reported that as they approached the border with Azerbaijan, they came across an Armenian military post and were cruelly fired upon".

 According to Memorial society, part of the population started leaving Khojaly soon after the assault began, trying to flee towards Agdam, and armed people from the town's garrison were among some of the fleeing groups.
 People left in two directions: 1) from the east side of the town northeastwards along the river, passing Askeran to their left (this route, according to Armenian officials, was provided as a "free corridor"); and 2) from the north side of the town northeastwards, passing Askeran to their right (it appears that fewer refugees fled using this route).
 Thus, the majority of civilians left Khojaly, while around 200–300 people stayed in the town, hiding in their houses and basements.
 As a result of the shelling of the town, an unascertained number of civilians were killed in Khojaly during the assault.
 The Armenian side practically refused to tell Memorial observers how many people perished.
 The refugees in both groups were fired upon, resulting in death of many of them.
 Those who remained alive dispersed.
 Running refugees came across Armenian military posts and were fired upon.
 Some refugees managed to escape to Agdam, while some, mainly women and children (the exact number is impossible to determine), froze to death while wandering around in mountains, some were captured near the villages of Nakhichevanik and Pirjamal.